The Greek State’s Approach for the Extinction of the Macedonian People’s

 became "Vatahori".

-3. The Economic Aproach - This approach was based on the concept of
+3. The Economic Approach - This approach was based on the concept of

 "let them be poor and have limited literacy."
 The Greek state placed